Diabetes may increase your risk of Alzheimer's. Reduce this risk by controlling your blood sugar. Diet and exercise can help.

 Many people with diabetes have brain changes that are hallmarks of both Alzheimer's disease and vascular dementia.
 Some researchers think that each condition fuels the damage caused by the other.

-Ongoing research focuses on confirming the link between Alzheimer's and diabetes and understanding why it exists.
-The link between type 2 diabetes and Alzheimer's may occur as a result of the complex ways that type 2 diabetes affects the ability of the brain and other body tissues to use sugar (glucose) and respond to insulin.
+Ongoing research is looking at trying to better understand the link between Alzheimer's and diabetes.
+That link may occur as a result of the complex ways that type 2 diabetes affects the ability of the brain and other body tissues to use sugar (glucose) and respond to insulin.

 Diabetes also may increase the risk of developing mild cognitive impairment, a condition in which people experience more thinking (cognitive) and memory problems than are usually present in normal aging.
-Mild cognitive impairment may lead to Alzheimer's disease and other types of dementia.
+Mild cognitive impairment may precede or accompany Alzheimer's disease and other types of dementia.

 Preventing diabetes or managing it successfully may help you avoid other complications, such as: